 What are our office hours?

 Monday – Friday 8am–5pm

 Saturday – 8:30am–Noon (October Only)

 When are tax bills mailed?

 Tax bills are mailed by September 30 of each year.

 How do I receive a discount on my taxes or be penalized if they are paid late?

 Customers are eligible for a 2% discount if their bill is paid by November 1st.
-The base amount of the tax bill, without a discount, is due between November 2nd – December 31st.
-If a tax bill is paid after December 31st a 5% penalty is assessed to 30 days.
+The face amount of the tax bill, without a discount, is due between November 2nd – December 31st.
+If a tax bill is paid after December 31st a 5% penalty is assessed for 30 days.
 If a tax bill is paid after January 31st a 21% penalty is assessed to the bill.

 What happens if I don't pay my tax bill by April 15th?